What kind of paper is this?

 The paper is primarily theoretical, with “experiments” consisting of rigorous mathematical derivations and proofs.
 The channel capacity theorem, for instance, is proven using a geometric sphere-packing argument in the high-dimensional signal space.

 However, Shannon does include a quantitative theoretical benchmark against existing 1949 technology.
 He plots his theoretical “Ideal Curve” against calculated limits of Pulse Code Modulation (PCM) and Pulse Position Modulation (PPM) systems in Figure 6.
-These were not physical laboratory experiments; the PCM points were calculated from formulas in another paper, and the PPM points were from unpublished calculations by B. McMillan.
+The PCM points were calculated from formulas in another paper, and the PPM points were from unpublished calculations by B. McMillan.
 This comparison reveals that the entire series of plotted points for these contemporary systems operated approximately 8 dB below the ideal power limit over most of the practical range.
 Interestingly, PPM systems approached to within 3 dB of the ideal curve specifically at very small $P/N$ ratios, highlighting that different modulation schemes are optimal for different regimes (PCM for high SNR, PPM for power-limited scenarios).

 What outcomes/conclusions?